This document is for command line interface (CLI) tools. Graphical User Interfaces (GUI) are out of scope.

 zxdb) prompting the user for input is expected.

 When sending output to the user on stdout use proper spelling, grammar, and avoid unusual abbreviations.
-If an unusual abbreviation is used, be sure it has an entry in the glossary.md.
+If an unusual abbreviation is used, be sure it has an entry in the glossary.

 Try to check for output to terminal, i.e. see if a user is there or whether the receiver is a program.

-- Always allow the user to override color use (they can disable it)
+- Always allow the user to manually suppress color output, e.g. with a

 - When using color, be sure to use colors that are distinct for readers who may not be able to see a full range of color (e.g. color-blindness).